 AI’s Pit-to-Port Activities

-After the coal is mined from one of AI’s three mines, it is hauled along 80 km hauling road, which is owned and operated by AI, to the Kelanis Dedicated Coal Terminal (Kelanis) at the Barito River.
+After the coal is mined, it is hauled along the 80-km hauling road, which is owned and operated by AI, to the Kelanis Dedicated Coal Terminal (Kelanis) at the Barito River.
 More than 300 doubletrailer trucks with a capacity of 130 tonnes per truck operated by AI’s contractors navigate through this hauling road.
-Each truck is equipped with GPS and tracking system to detect and allow quick responses to holdups along the hauling road.
+Each truck is installed with GPS and tracking system to detect the holdups along the hauling road and make quick responses.
 AI makes considerable investment to maintain the condition of this hauling road in order to keep it operational 24/7.
-The coal haulage operations is essential for ensuring timely shipments of AI’s coal.

-AI’s coal is transported by barges to the transhipment facilities at the Taboneo offshore anchorage for the export market or directly to the locations of domestic customers.
+From Kelanis, the coal is transported by barges to the transhipment facilities at the Taboneo offshore anchorage for the export market or directly to the locations of domestic customers.
 AI employs four barging contractors, one of which is AE’s subsidiary PT Maritim Barito Perkasa (MBP).
-Ship-loading operations are primarily undertaken at Taboneo anchorage where more than 95% of export coal was loaded, while the remaining tonnage was shipped through the IBT terminal on Pulau Laut.
+Ship-loading operations are primarily undertaken at Taboneo anchorage, while the remaining tonnage was shipped through the IBT terminal on Pulau Laut.

 Balangan Coal Companies

-ATA holds a 61.04% equity interest in BEE which owns an IUP that covers an area of approximately 11,130 hectares that contains the coal-bearing Muara Enim formation about 150 kilometers southwest of the provincial capital of Palembang, South Sumatra.
+ATA holds a 61.04% equity interest in BEE which holds an IUP that covers an area of approximately 11,130 hectares that contains the coal-bearing Muara Enim formation.
+BEE is located about 150 kilometers southwest of the provincial capital of Palembang, South Sumatra.
 During the year, we continued the geological evaluation and exploration work onthe property as well as exploring the development options for the coal.

 PT Bhakti Energi Persada